View Andrew McCarthy's Obituary on TheDay.com and share memories

 |

-Niantic - Andrew Thomas McCarthy Jr., 79, of Niantic, husband of Kathleen Lineen McCarthy, died Jan.
-12, 2020, at the Lawrence and Memorial Hospital.
+After their retirements, they began splitting their time between Springfield and Niantic before moving permanently to Niantic in 2013 and becoming parishioners of St. Agnes Church.
+He also became a member of the Pine Grove Niantic Association Board of Governors.

+In addition to his parents, Andrew was predeceased by his son, Andrew T. McCarthy III; and his siblings, Mary Ann Bartholome and Robert McCarthy.
+He is survived by his wife, Kathleen; and their children, Gregory (Mary), Krystn Hickman (S. Bruce), Adam (Elizabeth), and his daughter-in-law, Carla.
+He also leaves behind his 11 grandchildren, Andrew, Delia, Kristjana, Liam, Kieran, Philip, Justin, Anthony, Juliana, Mariana and Bobby.

-Calling hours are from 2 to 4 p.m. and 7 to 9 p.m.
-Thursday, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
-A Mass of Christian Burial will be celebrated at 11 a.m.
-Friday, in St. Agnes Church.
-Interment will be private on a later date.
-In Lieu of flowers, memorial gifts may be directed to the Juvenile Diabetes Research Foundation; ; or to the Cystic Fibrosis Foundation.
+Visiting hours will be held from 2 to 4 p.m. and 6 to 8 p.m.
+Thursday, Jan.
+16, at Thomas L. Neilan and Sons Funeral Home, 48 Grand Street, Niantic.
+A Mass of Christian Burial will be held at 11am Friday, Jan.
+17, at St. Agnes Church, 22 Haigh Avenue, Niantic.
+Burial will be at the convenience of the family.
+In lieu of flowers, donations in his memory can be made to Juvenile Diabetes Research Foundation, 26 Broadway, 14th Floor, New York, NY 10004; , P.O.
+Box 5014, Hagerstown, MD 21741; or Cystic Fibrosis Foundation, 4550 Montgomery Ave.
+Suite 1100N, Bethesda, MD 20814.